Skip to Content

 The mines in the Bumpus Cove district, New Prospect Mine, New Market, Mascot, Mossy Creek, Sullivan, Hawkins, and Greene counties, the Straight Creek Mines, Stony Creek, Cleveland, Livingston, or Monterey are also great for finding crystals in Tennessee.

 Douglas Lake is famous for its double-terminated quartz specimens.
-In contrast, the quartz crystals present in the Little Tennessee River are clear samples but of high quality.
+In contrast, the quartz crystals in the Little Tennessee River are clear samples but of high quality.

 How Much is Quartz Worth?
 Value for Common Quartz Varieties